lp-Recovery of the Most Significant Subspace among Multiple Subspaces with Outliers

 The theorem guarantees exact recovery of $\rmL_1^*$ w.o.p.~for any percentage of outliers $\alpha_0<1$.
+However the probability of this event depends (through the constants $C$ and $C'$) on the model parameters.
+Due to the non-convexity of the underlying minimization, it is too complicated to estimate the parameters $C$ and $C'$, even for very special cases.
+However, the theorem states their asymptotic dependence on $d$ and $D$, which is later verified in \S\ref{sec:dependence_on_D}.
+We also show in \S\ref{sec:dependence_on_D} that these estimates imply that $N= \Omega(d^{\max(13p,2)+1}D^{3p}\max(D-d,d+1)\log(D))$\footnote{We recall that $f=\Omega(g)$ if and only if $g=O(f)$.}.
+This indicates some unnecessary oversampling for the single subspace recovery, but we believe that we may improve this estimate.
+Nevertheless, we currently view this estimate as ``a sanity check'' ensuring that the minimal $N$ has polynomial dependence on $D$ and $d$, where the polynomial in $D$ is of low order and the polynomial in $d$ is of moderate order at most.

-However the probability of this event depends (through the constant $C$) on the model parameters.
-Due to the non-convexity of the underlying minimization, we are unable to specify the direct dependence of this probability on the model parameters, even for very special cases.\footnote{For example, the constants $\gamma_3$ and $\gamma_4$ in the proof of this theorem are very difficult to estimate.} However, we can estimate the probability that $\rmL_1^*$ is a local minimum when $K=1$.
-For example, it follows from Theorem~\ref{thm:dist_1subs_loc1} (which appears later in \S\ref{sec:local_global_lp}) that if $p=1$, $\mu_1$ is uniform on $\rmL_1^* \cap B(\b0,R_1)$, $\mu_0$ is uniform on $B(\b0,R_0)$ and there are $qN$ i.i.d.~samples from $\mu_1$ and $(1-q) \cdot N$ i.i.d.~samples from $\mu_0$, then $\rmL_1^*$ is a local $\ell_1$ subspace with probability at least
+Even though we cannot fully estimate the probability for a global minimum, we can still estimate the probability that $\rmL_1^*$ is a local minimum when $K=1$.
+For example, it follows from Theorem~\ref{thm:dist_1subs_loc1} (which appears later in \S\ref{sec:local_global_lp}) that if there are $q N$ i.i.d.~samples from $\mu_1$ and $(1-q) N$ i.i.d.~samples from $\mu_0$, then $\rmL_1^*$ is a local $\ell_1$ subspace with probability at least

-In the noisy case, exact asymptotic recovery is not possible in general (as we explain in \S~\ref{sec:no_asymptotic}), but we can extend the above formulation to near recovery.
-Our estimates are expressed in terms of a constant $\xi_1$ depending on $\mu_1$ and its parameters (see \S\ref{sec:invertible} for the definition of $\xi_1$).
-For uniform $\mu_1$ we show in Appendix~\ref{app:lemma_proof2c} that

-In this special case, we can replace $\xi_1$ in all estimates below by the RHS of~\eqref{eq:psi_inverse_below} and obtain slightly weaker estimates, which are easier to interpret.